epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h2>Constructing the Cosmic Map: From Comments to Galaxies</h2>

     <p>
-        To understand our YouNiverse, our objective is to see what channels actually share common audiences.
+        To understand our YouNiverse, our objective to see what channels actually share common audiences.
 By doing this we will be able to run community detection algorithms and visualize types of interactions.
     </p>
     <p>
         To do this we will use the biggest file in our dataset, the comment data.
 We want to know which channels users most commented on.
 "We establish gravitational bonds between channels: when users orbit both, commenting frequently on each, we draw a connection weighted by the strength of their shared audience.
 The edge of these weights will then be first determined by the number of commenters they have in common.
-Two channels with many shared commenters are linked by strong gravitational bonds — they orbit in the same region of the YouNiverse.
+Two channels with many shared commenters are linked by strong gravitational bonds—they orbit in the same region of the YouNiverse.
     </p>

     <div class="viz-container">